peteroupc/peteroupc.github.io/bernoulli.md

 - the polynomials have the same degree, namely _n_,
 - their coefficients are all 0 or greater, and
-- the sum of _j_<sup>th</sup> coefficients is greater than 0, for each _j_ starting at 0 and ending at _n_, except that the list of sums may begin and/or end with zeros.
+- the sum of _j_<sup>th</sup> coefficients is greater than 0, for each _j_ starting at 0 and ending at _n_, except that the list of sums may begin with zeros, end with zeros, or both.

 If those conditions are not met, then each polynomial can be _augmented_ as often as necessary to meet the conditions (Morina et al., 2022\)[^17].
 For polynomials of the kind relevant here, augmenting a polynomial amounts to degree elevation similar to that of polynomials in Bernstein form (see also Tsai and Farouki 2001[^61]).
 It is implemented as follows: